-The objectives of the Mentoring Program can be viewed broadly as promoting pride in the profession; excellence in service; and strong relationships with the bar, courts, clients, and the public, through teaching the core values and ideals of the legal profession and the best practices for meeting those ideals.
+Objectives: The broad objectives of CAMP are to promote professional pride and identity in the legal profession; to promote the pursuit of excellence in service to clients; and to promote strong relationships between the bar, courts, clients, law schools and public, through the teaching of the core values and ideals of the legal profession and the training in the best practices for meeting those ideals.

-Benefits: The Mentoring Program has been endorsed by the Chief Justice Commission on the Legal Profession and the Colorado Bar Association.
-Each mentee and mentor will receive 15 free CLE credits, including 2 ethics credits (at NO CHARGE) upon successful completion of the Program.
-While the Program has components that include group activities, an emphasis is placed on the one-on-one professional relationship between the experienced lawyer and the new lawyer because this is one of the best ways to pass on the values, ideals, and best practices of the profession.
+Benefits: Each mentee and mentor will receive 15 free CLE credits, including 2 ethics credits (at NO CHARGE) upon successful completion of the Program.
+While the Program has components that include group activities, an emphasis is placed on the one-on-one professional relationship between the experienced lawyer and the less experienced lawyer because this is one of the best ways to pass on the values, ideals, and best practices of the profession.